spokestack/spokestack.io/content/docs/iOS/nlu.md

         }
     }, receiveValue: { results in
         let _ = results.map({
-            // Utilize the results as appropriate
+            // Utilize the result's intents and slots as appropriate })
-        })
     })
 ```